-We ensure our clients have highly practical, proportionate contracts.
+We ensure our clients have highly practical, proportionate commercial agreements.
 Nothing extra is included for the sake of it and nothing important is left out.

 Having the right commercial contracts for your business is a key element of ensuring your business works efficiently, smoothly, with good customer and supplier relationships and few, if any, disputes.